Match & Mend: Minimally Invasive Local Reassembly for Patching N-day Vulnerabilities in ARM Binaries: Overview

 In the final reassembly phase \circled{3}, the system integrates the identified instructions and data from the patch binary into the vulnerable binary (see~\autoref{sec:rewriting}).
 The requirements of this phase are inherently tied to the underlying processor architecture, in our case 32-bit ARM, common with IoT devices.
 This architecture features both the ARM instruction set (consisting of 32-bit instructions) and the Thumb instruction set (consisting of mostly 16-bit instructions).
 Runtime behavior may include switching between those instruction sets.
 Furthermore, PC-relative addressing is essential in both instruction sets, as instructions generally have only limited space for encoding immediate address values.
 The first requirement for successful reassembly is the correct disassembly of machine code as either Thumb or ARM instructions.
 This is challenging, as the mode of decoding can depend on values computed at runtime~\cite{JiangZLWL020}.
 While some prior work addresses this problem, perfect disassembly cannot generally be guaranteed~\cite{d-arm}.

 The second requirement is the ability to handle the different instruction sizes possible in Thumb.
 When not all operands can be encoded in 16 bits during reassembly, the size of a modified instruction may change.
 For instance, in~\autoref{fig:design_overview} we can see a conditional jump (\lstinline|bgt|) to \lstinline|0x4026| in the first green basic block of the patch library at address \lstinline|0x4018|.
 The relative distance of this jump can be encoded in a 16-bit instruction.
 However, when this instruction is rewritten to location \lstinline|0xF018| in the vulnerable binary about to be patched, the distance increases and the instruction has to be rewritten to a length of 32 bits.
 As a result, all following instructions have to be shifted by two bytes, requiring further adjustments to relative addressing.
 For example, consider the load instruction at address \lstinline|0x401A| in the patch library, which reads data from a PC-relative location.
 Due to shifts in relative addressing, the offset from the PC value has to be adjusted accordingly, as shown at address \lstinline|0xF01C| in the rewritten library.
+Match \& Mend transparently systematically tracks all required shifts and adjusts offsets as necessary, solving challenge \textbf{C5}.